JaronWenger/PORTFOLIOOLD/README.md

 # PORTFOLIO

 Every developer needs a portfolio site.
+This was my first portfolio site.
+I made a new one.
 This React.js site showcases my most impressive websites, highlighting key skills such as Full Stack Development, connecting to APIs, and mastering user authentication.

 This is a React website that uses Material-UI for design.
 Below is a link to this project: